Skip to content

 With a career spanning over eight years in the field of Computer Science, Krunal’s expertise is rooted in a solid foundation of hands-on experience, complemented by a continuous pursuit of knowledge.

-Converting a PIL Image to OpenCV with Python
+How to Convert a PIL Image to OpenCV in Python

 Adding Text to Images using Python